AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 Type int

 ### Usage
-Bars.TotalTicks
+Bars.TicksCountInTotal

 ### More Information
 The data type int has a positive value range of 2147483647.
 When you assume 10 ticks per second, there will be no overlaps within 2 trading months with a daily runtime of 24 hours.

-With [*OnBarUpdate()*](#onbarupdate) this property can be used without having to test for a null reference.
-As soon as the OnBarUpdate() method is called up by AgenaScript, the object will become available.
+With [*OnCalculate()*] this property can be used without having to test for a null reference.
+As soon as the OnCalculate() method is called up by AgenaScript, the object will become available.

-If this property is used outside of OnBarUpdate(), you should test for a null reference before executing it.
+If this property is used outside of OnCalculate(), you should test for a null reference before executing it.
 You can test using *if* (Bars != *null*)

 ## Bars.isGrowing
 ### Description